Sustainable finance: Green Central Banking legitimacy

 Another concern worth debating in sustainable finance is the legitimacy of Green Central Banking.

-First, in response to the recent global financial crisis, which started with the outbreak of the pandemic, there has been a strong reliance on central banks to intervene not only for their traditional prudential motives of ensuring price and financial stability but also for more promotional purposes as a means of supporting other policy objectives such as promoting a low-carbon economy (Baer et al. 2021).
+First, in response to the COVID-19 recession, which resulted from the COVID-19 pandemic, there was a strong reliance on central banks to intervene not only for their traditional prudential motives of ensuring price and financial stability but also for more promotional purposes as a means of supporting other policy objectives such as promoting a low-carbon economy (Baer et al. 2021).
 However, according to many researchers, the pursuit of such promotional goals in monetary policy decisions raises serious questions about the legitimacy of independent central banks (Fontan et al. 2016).
 By way of illustration, Greenpeace protestors claimed in March 2021 that the European Central Bank's (ECB) monetary policies subsidise fossil fuel companies (Treeck, 2021).

 Furthermore, the Central Bank Independence (CBI) framework says that central banks should be permitted to operate independently within a limited mandate (Dietsch et al., 2018), although other writers feel that changing the central bank's mandate is insufficient (Fontan et al. 2022).

 Central banks are rarely tasked with advancing environmental or climate change mitigation objectives.
 When it comes to these environmental policies, central banks must deal with arbitrary issues, and there is no agreement on who should bear the burden.
 Neither conservative nor progressive central bankers defend this dilemma (Fontan et al. 2022).
 As a result, according to the previous authors, their pursuit of green monetary policies puts central banks in a tough spot, casting doubt on their legitimacy.

 In a nutshell, Baer and co-authors argue that central banks may their legitimacy issues by working in tandem with elected officials.
 In other words, a thorough examination of the actions of central banks necessitates a close examination of the actions of the governments and parliaments that formulate the central bank's mandate (Elgie 2002).
 Whether it's through working with a green investment bank to reduce their carbon footprint or forming joint committees of central bankers and members of parliament to influence the types of assets they purchase (Fontan et al. 2022).